MrBogomips/MrBogomips.github.io/_posts/2023-06-26-efficient-odd-numbers-summing-in-csharp.md

 ## Trick #3: Loop Unrolling

 Another well known tecnique when implementing a strict loop is to step by 2 or more items at each loop.
-This trick benefits by CPU's superscalarity that essentially allow multiple istructions to be pushed into the pipeline in parallel.
+This trick benefits by CPU's superscalarity that essentially allow multiple istructions to be pushed into the execution pipeline in parallel.
 The drawback is that particular attention must be deserved to manage tail conditions.

 ## Trick #4: Relaxing Runtime Checks (Unsafe)